ThomasKaegi-Erni/FunctionalDotNet/readme.md

 - Strive for immutability
   - If there is state, it does not change.
+  - Related: the lack of side effects.
 - Composable by nature
 - Functions are first class citizens
+  - e.g: Linq is an extension on top of `IEnumerable` using aspects of functional paradigms.
+  - Some even as "higher order functions"
+    - see also Eric Lippert's awesome series on [Monads](https://ericlippert.com/2013/02/21/monads-part-one/).

 ## Applied to C\#